"Survival Guide for 'Switching' from Windows to Mac"

 - Click the Hotkey field to register a shortcut

-Cmd + →for a similar feel to Windows operations.
+Cmd + →creates a feel similar to Windows operations.

 Creating Window Layouts

-If you use the same window arrangement daily (e.g., Slack on left screen, browser on right), Raycast's "Create Window Layout" command is useful.
+If you use the same window arrangement daily (e.g., Slack on left screen, browser on right), Raycast's "Create Window Layout" command is handy.

 - Save as a layout

-- From then on, one Raycast command will automatically position all apps in specified screens/sizes
+- From then on, a single Raycast command will automatically position all apps to specified screens and sizes

-Selecting a file in Finder and pressing Enter renames the file instead of opening it.
+When selecting a file in Finder and pressing Enter, it renames the file rather than opening it.
 To open files, use Cmd + O. This is a common pitfall for Windows users.

 - App-level switching:

-Cmd + Tab(similar to Windows'Alt + Tab, but app-based) - Switching between windows of the same app:
+Cmd + Tab(similar to Windows'Alt + Tabbut app-based) - Window switching within the same app:

 Cmd + ~(backtick)

-Windows' Alt + Tab switches between windows, but Mac's Cmd + Tab switches between apps.
-To switch between multiple windows of the same app, use Cmd + ~.
+While Windows' Alt + Tab switches between windows, Mac's Cmd + Tab switches between apps.
+To switch between multiple windows of the same app, you need to use Cmd + ~.

 Press Cmd + Option + C in Finder to copy the folder path.

-In macOS, files or folders that begin with a dot (.) (known as "dot files") are hidden by default.
-This prevents accidental deletion/moving of configuration files like .env or .git.
+In macOS, files and folders beginning with a dot (.) (so-called "dot files") are hidden by default.
+This prevents accidental deletion or movement of configuration files like .env or .git.

-Just press this shortcut in a Finder window:
+Simply press the following shortcut in a Finder window:

 Cmd + Shift + .(period)